LauraLynch1997/rock-paper-scissors-lizard-spock/README.md

 ## Credits

 ### Content
-All text content and rules for the game were sourced from [Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors).
+- All text content and rules for the game were sourced from [Wikipedia](https://en.wikipedia.org/wiki/Rock_paper_scissors).
-The steps in the Deployment section of this README.md file was sourced from the [Code Institute Sample ReadMe](https://github.com/Code-Institute-Solutions/SampleREADME)
+- The steps in the Deployment section of this README.md file was sourced from the [Code Institute Sample ReadMe](https://github.com/Code-Institute-Solutions/SampleREADME).
-ELEGANT SOLUTION
+- The algorithm used for the JS function was sourced from ELEGANT SOLUTION

 ### Media
 Rules images were sourced from [openclipart.org](https://openclipart.org/detail/325665/rock-paper-scissors-lizard-spock) and [wikipedia.org](https://en.wikipedia.org/wiki/Rock_paper_scissors)